 Oil prices fall to their lowest point since January

 New York.
-The price of Texas intermediate oil (WTI) closed this Wednesday with a fall of 5.7%, to 81.94 dollars a barrel, its lowest price since January, due to investor concerns about a possible recession, restrictions in China due to covid-19 and a stronger dollar.
+The price of Texas intermediate oil (WTI) closed this Wednesday with a fall of 5.7%, to 81.94 dollars a barrel, its lowest price since January, due to investor concerns regarding a possible recession, restrictions in China due to covid-19 and a stronger dollar.

 At the end of operations on the New York Mercantile Exchange (Nymex), WTI futures contracts for delivery in October lost 4.94 dollars compared to the previous close.